vlall/Swift-Brain/README.md

 #Swift Brain
 The first neural networking and machine learning library written in Swift.
 This is a project for AI algorithms in Swift for iOS and OS X development.
-This project includes algorithms focused on Bayes theorem, neural networks, SVMs, Matrices, ect..
+This project includes algorithms focused on Bayes theorem, neural networks, SVMs, Matrices, etc..
 Feel free to contribute.

 ###Ongoing Development
   Tools: